 If an attorney wants to represent you on a DWI case, they should be willing to talk with you and discuss your case at no charge.
 They should be willing to tell you about their experience, and they should be willing to tell you over the phone how much they will charge you.
 If you call a law firm and are passed off to an "intake specialist" instead of an attorney, keep calling around.
 You can contact us anytime at The Militello Law Firm for a free telephone consultation and case evaluation.
 Our number is (585) 485-0025.
 If you are curious about pricing, we can even give you an estimate right now - online.

 Tip 2: Choose a Well-Respected, Local DWI Attorney

 There is no substitute for choosing a local attorney, and more specifically, a well-respected local attorney.
 Local attorneys know which judges are more likely to impose harsh sentences, and thus know how far to push a case – without pushing it over the edge.
 A local attorney also knows the prosecutors - many of them personally - and that can help when having frank discussions about a case.
 When prosecutors know that an attorney isn’t bluffing, or trying to huff and puff while overreaching for an unreasonable plea deal, it makes the discussions regarding a possible settlement much more productive, and that results in a better outcome for you - the client.
-(As of this update on October 14, 2017, Mr. Militello has been selected as a "rising star" by SuperLawyers, he holds a 10 Avvo.com rating, he is a general member of the National College for DUI Defense, and he is a lifetime member of the National Association of Criminal Defense Lawyers.)
+(As of this update on May 4, 2019, Mr. Militello has twice been selected as a "rising star" by SuperLawyers, he holds a 10 Avvo.com rating, he is a member of the National College for DUI Defense, he is a member of the DUI Defense Lawyers' Association, and he is a lifetime member of the National Association of Criminal Defense Lawyers.)

 Tip 3: Find An Attorney Who Will Help Protect Your Rights